-5. How to Block a LinkedIn Member
+5. How to block a LinkedIn member

-There may be times when you want to block (or unblock) another member on LinkedIn.
+Sometimes, you want to block (or unblock) another member on LinkedIn.
 You can block up to 250 people.

-LinkedIn won’t notify them that you have blocked them and only you will be able to unblock them.
+LinkedIn won’t notify them that you have blocked them, and only you will be able to unblock them.

 To block a LinkedIn member, go to their profile on your computer.
 Click More… located to the right of the Message button.

-This will open up a box where you can choose whether you want to block or report them.
+This will open a box where you can choose whether you want to block or report them.
 Check Block <their Name>.

 LinkedIn will now give you a list of what will happen after you block them.
 Click Block.